frostybee/ws-course/src/content/docs/reference/index.md

 ## Further reading

 - Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework
+- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework

 :::note
 Starlight is a documentation website toolkit built with [Astro](https://astro.build/).
 You can get started with this command: